Ultraworking/pentathlon-guidance/work-cycles.md

 You start gradually creating a record of what’s going right and wrong – when you look back on a string of weekly reviews, you can see if any of the same problems are re-occurring frequently, and then go to work on those.

-III.
-Choose monthly themes
+**III.
+Choose monthly themes**

 At the end of every month, I look over all my weekly reviews, and compile them into a monthly review that’s rather similar.
 From there, I pick a personal goal and theme for the next month.
 For example, more mental toughness, getting things done faster, social skills, mindfulness, leisure etc. Trying to do eight or ten things at same time is too scattered.

-IV.
-Track project lengths
+**IV.
+Track project lengths**

 Write down the day you started a project, the day it ended, the number of day in between, and the number of days that you worked on the project.
 Optimize these numbers, you’ll get more projects done.
 Projects get stagnate and die when they sit on the counter.

-Doing research
+**Doing research**

 If your cycle is research-oriented, note down exactly what you want to know.
-Doing laser- targeted research won’t stop you from acknowledging unrelated stuff that also might fit in well.
+Doing laser-targeted research won’t stop you from acknowledging unrelated stuff that also might fit in well.
 But it’s way faster.

 When doing research, ask what are all of the decisions I’m gonna make when I’ve done this research.
 Can I drive it, so that I can quickly get the data for one of these decisions?
 Locking in one of those pieces will shrink the problem space instead of increasing it.
 The problem space is getting smaller and the decisions are getting smaller.
 That can help with overwhelm.
 Things that can be locked in make the work less rather than more.
 Ship away at the edges and make the problem smaller.
 This creates constraints for the rest of it and you don’t have to deal with an infinite decision space.

-If you feel like you don’t get enough done
+**If you feel like you don’t get enough done**

 I do 20 cycles a day and I feel like I don’t get done enough.
 Measure how much time you spent on either the most impactful or the hardest tasks to make sure you’re putting in at least some time of work into it.
 Front-load your day as much as possible.
 Grind out at least 2-3 cycles if you feel like procrastinating and then get to the busy work.

-Coma week
+**Coma week**

-A morbid, but effective idea: What 2-5 things would you be happy to accomplish this week?
-If you fell in a coma until the end of the week, but those 2-5 things got done, you’d be happy.
+A morbid name, but effective idea: What 2-5 things would you be happy to accomplish this week?
+If you fell in a coma until the end of the week, but when you woke up those 2-5 things got done, you’d be happy.

-Discovered work
+**Discovered work**

 A lot of times when you’re stuck, you’ve an undiagnosed problem \(blind spot\).
-After having resistance to reaching out to people, Sebastian realized that he has a lot of stuff to do, so he didn’t want his emails to be back and forth.
+After having resistance to reaching out to people to do some promotion, Sebastian realized that he has a lot of stuff to do, so he didn’t want his emails to be back and forth.
 He overlooked this beforehand and neglected it.
 He first had to block out times in his calendar and then make it possible for people to book these, before reaching out.

-Sebastian got hit with „discovered work“.
-He missed something entirely.
+Sebastian got hit with "discovered work“.
+He missed something early in planning.
 I used to get demoralized and then I realized that’s just the nature of projects.
-I could have caught it beforehand. „Am I really ready to do this?“ Think through all your stuff, does it all work and can I succeed. „Will this work complete if i just do it in order?“
+I could have caught it beforehand.
+"Am I really ready to do this?“ Think through all your stuff, does it all work and can I succeed.
+"Will this work complete if i just do it in order?“

-The OODA loop
+**The OODA loop**

 Your first cycle could be figuring out what to do.